Don't impose Hindi; common language not possible in India: | Devdiscourse

-Veteran actor Rajinikanth on Wednesday said the concept of a common langauge in India was "unfortunately" not possible and asserted any attempts of Hindi imposition would be not only resisted by southern states, but even many in the north.
+Veteran actor Rajinikanth on Wednesday said the concept of a common langauge in India was not possible and asserted any attempts of Hindi imposition would not be only be resisted by southern states, but even many in the North.
 The actor's remarks came in response to Union Home Minister Amit Shah's recent pitch for Hindi as a common language, which drew sharp reactions from various south Indian leaders including DMK President MK Stalin and Congress leader and former Karnataka Chief Minister Siddaramaiah.

 "Especially, if you impose Hindi, not just Tamil Nadu, no southern state will accept that.
 Many states in northern parts will also not accept that," Rajinikanth, who has announced that he will enter politics ahead of the next Assembly polls (2021), said.
 On Saturday, Shah had pitched for a common language for the country and said it is Hindi which is spoken the most and that it can unite the whole nation.